crpietschmann/portfolio/_imports/_posts/2005-04-22-may-10th-wi-ineta-meeting-on-design-patterns-in-net.markdown

   - /post.aspx?id=b90b0091-94a5-4dd2-b668-051034ac2fc9
 ---
 <!-- more -->

-<p>At the next <a title="Wisconsin .NET Users Group" href="http://wi-ineta.org" target="_blank">WI-INETA</a> meeting, on May 10th, Matthew Deiters will be speaking on Design Patterns in <a title=".NET" href="http://www.microsoft.com/net/" target="_blank">.NET</a>.
+At the next <a title="Wisconsin .NET Users Group" href="http://wi-ineta.org" target="_blank">WI-INETA</a> meeting, on May 10th, Matthew Deiters will be speaking on Design Patterns in <a title=".NET" href="http://www.microsoft.com/net/" target="_blank">.NET</a>.
 I'm sure it'll be a great presentation like they always are.
 I encourage all <a title=".NET" href="http://www.microsoft.com/net/" target="_blank">.NET</a> developers no matter what skill level you are, to join the user group and attend the meetings.
 You will learn alot.
-After all, membership is FREE!!</p>
+After all, membership is FREE!!